RomarioSales/cgMLST-Pseudomonas-aeruginosa/README.md

-## Step 3.2:  Avaliação da qualidade dos genomas
+## Step 3.2: Evaluation of genome quality